Planned economy: Overview

 In the Hellenistic and post-Hellenistic world, "compulsory state planning was the most characteristic trade condition for the Egyptian countryside, for Hellenistic India, and to a lesser degree the more barbaric regions of the Seleucid, the Pergamenian, the southern Arabian, and the Parthian empires".
 Scholars have argued that the Incan economy was a flexible type of command economy, centered around the movement and utilization of labor instead of goods.
 One view of mercantilism sees it as involving planned economies.

 The Soviet-style planned economy in Soviet Russia evolved in the wake of a continuing existing World War I war-economy as well as other policies, known as war communism (1918–1921), shaped to the requirements of the Russian Civil War of 1917–1923.
 These policies began their formal consolidation under an official organ of government in 1921, when the Soviet government founded Gosplan.
-However, the period of the New Economic Policy (c.
+However, the period of the New Economic Policy (NEP) (c.
 1921 to c.
 1928) intervened before the planned system of regular five-year plans started in 1928.
 Leon Trotsky was one of the earliest proponents of economic planning during the NEP period.
 Trotsky argued that specialization, the concentration of production and the use of planning could "raise in the near future the coefficient of industrial growth not only two, but even three times higher than the pre-war rate of 6% and, perhaps, even higher".
 According to historian Sheila Fitzpatrick, the scholarly consensus was that Stalin appropriated the position of the Left Opposition on such matters as industrialisation and collectivisation.

 After World War II (1939–1945) France and Great Britain practiced dirigisme – government direction of the economy through non-coercive means.
 The Swedish government planned public-housing models in a similar fashion as urban planning in a project called Million Programme, implemented from 1965 to 1974.
 Some decentralized participation in economic planning occurred across Revolutionary Spain, most notably in Catalonia, during the Spanish Revolution of 1936.